UnityGameStudio/Gemini-Live-Unity/README.md

 This is a repository that contains scripts from a Unity Project for integrating [Gemini-Live](https://ai.google.dev/gemini-api/docs/live-api/get-started-websocket) API with Unity through raw websockets.

-For this specific example, the user can send messages to the Model, and will receive chuncks of audioBase64.
+For this specific example, the user can send text messages, audio, and videos to the Model.
+As response, Unity will receive chuncks of audioBase64.
 The chuncks of audioBase64 are processed and transformed into audio files so the user can listen small audio files together.

 Here's a quick video that shows the Demo in Unity: [Watch the YouTube Demo - PENDING VIDEO](https://www.youtube.com/watch?v=Z6MFqIzOHK0).

+Note: If you are not listening any audio, check your Debug Console and look for audioBase64 responses from Gemini.
+Few times, Gemini replies with only text instead.
+Also, Gemini does not reply to the videos, you need to ask something related to the video through voice or through text.

 # Setup